jmcintyre24/Graphics-II-Course-Project/README.md

 - **Q & E** for rotating the camera quickly left or right.
 - **Z** toggles the ability to move the directional light.
 - **Holding left click (AFTER PRESSING Z), dragging** moves the directional light horizontally.
+- **J & L** spins the mesh.

 ## Features (WIP):
-- [x] FPS fly-through style camera
+- [x] FPS fly-through style camera *(Borderline)*
-- [x] Complex Mesh Loading
+- [x] Complex Mesh Loading with Obj2Header
 - [x] Textures on Complex Mesh
 - [x] Directional Lighting on Complex Mesh
 - [x] Point Light on Complex Mesh (With Range Attenuation)
 - [x] Two Different Functional Lights on the same drawn geometry.
 (Point Light & Directional Lighting)
 - [x] Dynamic Change in direction of directional light & dynamic Change in position of positional light.
-- [x] Normal Mapping on a full 3D complex mesh.
+- [x] Normal Mapping on a full 3D complex mesh. *(Borderline/Unsure if we can use StoneHenge.h from CGS though Lari said we could)*
 - [x] Unique Pixel Shader using relative position, time, and a wave.
-(Sin) Causes whatever mesh/object that is using that pixel shader to pulse and change colors based on the X, Y, and time.
+Causes whatever mesh/object that is using that pixel shader to pulse and change colors based on the X, Z, and time. *(Borderline/Unsure if what I implemented is what you're looking for.
+[Cause I saw in the screenshots you sent on Discord it has actual waves, though on the Rubric it ask to be creative and use position, time, and a wave (sin, cos, etc.) for a pixel shader (PS_SHADER).])*
+- [x] Proceduarly Generated 3D Grid.